 How Summer Heat Actually Damages Your Roof (And What to Do About It)

-Most homeowners think storms are the biggest threat to their roof.
-But in Middle Tennessee, the summer sun does a slow, quiet number on your roof every single year – and most people don’t notice until it’s too late.
+Most homeowners only worry about storms.
+But in Middle Tennessee, the summer sun quietly destroys roofs every year — and most people don’t notice until it’s too late.

 Here’s what’s actually happening to your roof between June and August — and what you can do about it before small problems turn into big, expensive ones.